cdstanford/gid/README.md

 ### 2. Generating the benchmarks used (Fig. 4, right)

-The Basic and Random benchmarks are automatically generated.
+The Basic and Random benchmarks are generated automatically, and we provide a binary to do so.
 To generate these, run
 ```
 cargo run --release --bin example_gen
 ```